markusthemaker/co2watch/README.md

 </p>

 ## Why a CO2 Monitor?
 We can all assess and gauge air quality when entering a room (from the outside).
-However, humans have no means to objectively judge air quality after a short time, given our senses adapt quickly to a situation.
-[3] Most people do not even notice the incremental worsening of air quality and see no good reason to vent a room often.
+However, humans have no means to objectively judge air quality after a short time, given our senses adapt quickly to a situation [Source](https://en.wikipedia.org/wiki/Neural_adaptation).
+Most people do not even notice the incremental worsening of air quality and see no good reason to vent a room often.

 Air quality cannot be measured directly, but CO2 concentration is the most important proxy.
 Outside air has typically CO2 concentration of around 410 ppm.
 The concentration of exhaled CO2 is in the excess of approx. 38’000 ppm.
-Indoor CO2 level considered acceptable is 1’000 ppm, a level that is reached in a room quickly.
-[4]
+Indoor CO2 level considered acceptable is 1’000 ppm, a level that is reached in a room quickly [Source](https://en.wikipedia.org/wiki/Indoor_air_quality)

 A CO2 monitor helps to keep a room well-vented and is thought a mandatory utility during the pandemic.